LLM-Assisted Web Measurements: LLM-Assisted Web Measurements

-Table~\ref{tab:popular_script_trackers} reports the most popular first-party trackers observed for different countries in three different datasets of governmental websites.
-Entries in bold mark cases where a tracker occurs in the same position in all datasets, while entries in italics mark cases where a tracker occurs in the top five positions of all datasets, but the relative position is not preserved.
+Table~\ref{tab:popular_script_trackers} presents the most common first-party trackers across the three governmental website datasets.
+Entries in bold indicate trackers that appear in the same rank across all datasets, while entries in italics denote trackers that consistently appear within the top ten but not in the same relative position.

+Table~\ref{tab:distinct-cookie-trackers-porno} reports the number of distinct third-party cookie trackers found in pornographic websites from the two datasets, split by popularity (Tranco top 50k vs. bottom 50k), together with the intersections between the different sets.

+Table~\ref{tab:popular_script_trackers_porno} presents the most common first-party trackers across the two pornographic website datasets.
+Entries in italics denote trackers that consistently appear within the top ten but not in the same relative position.